• Ideas by Room

 It’s open on the top so that it won’t block the sun on its own.
 However, letting a vine plant make its way over it will create a natural shade that allows the sun to filter through.

-8. Natural Privacy Fence
+8. Craft a Lush Natural Privacy Barrier

 If your neighbours are closer than you would like them to be, consider using your landscaping to create a natural barrier.